The Complete Guide To Content Marketing For Financial Advisors

 By including these in-depth articles on your website you will be increasing your credibility with the investors that read them.
 This may be the incentive they need to initiate contact with your firm.

 White papers differ from the other content on your website.
-They can be comprehensive research articles that educate investors about your investment strategies and processes.
+For example, they can be comprehensive research articles that educate investors about your investment strategies and processes.

 The best white papers are like the best eBooks.
 They solve financial pain points for investors who are visiting your website.
 It is a proven fact that investors will read content that serves their purpose and they ignore generic content that has nothing to do with them or their situations.